Here’s another post that’s been sitting on my hard drive that was supposed to get published somewhere else.

 Friends who served with me cheered me on, saying that I captured the way they felt back then, even though to me the war felt very personal.
 Their laudatory comments compelled me to treat even more seriously the events that held a special place in my experience.
 Like the Battle of As Samawah.
 Or the day we swam in Saddam’s pool.
 Or the week we spent at Baghdad Airport playing Halo.

-Writing about Iraq every day forced me to relive things I’d long forgot.
+Writing about Iraq every day forced me to relive things I’d long forgotten.
 It also forced me to pay closer attention to what’s happening there now.
 While I wrote about R&R in Qatar and Brazilian belly dancers in 2003, car bombs detonated in Baghdad in 2013.
 I wondered about the Iraqis in my pictures, children who were now young adults.
 I wondered if they remembered me, or if they were even still alive.

 I hung in there and continued on into the boring last few months of the deployment.

 And now I’m done.
 I came back from Iraq on January 23, 2004.
-My year long project is over.
+My year-long project is over.
 It was fun and interesting and now it’s done.
 I’ll go on and Iraq will still be there, smoldering.

 It is peculiar to me that Iraq is suddenly interesting again.
 The headlines coming out of Iraq the past ten years have always been grim.
 Dead bodies and explosions.
 More killed there than other places.
 If I had to guess, people just expect that from Iraq.
 We have grown numb to it.
-It took the silly raising of a flag – a symbolic gesture – to wrestle the attention of a media saturated American public to care, if even for a moment.
+It took the silly raising of a flag – a symbolic gesture – to wrestle the attention of a media-saturated American public to care, if even for a moment.

 I hope that people will pay more attention this time.
 I’m not holding my breath.